 I told him once that I could not comprehend how God could love a despicable creature like me.
 He merely said “God is love,” a simple truth that hit home with clarity I somehow missed before.

-To be in a relationship with someone who is always pointing back to Christ, where you pursue His will together, is one of life’s greatest blesses.
-I got to experience Christ’s love for His Church on a first hand level that brought my relationship with God to life in a way it had never been before.
+To be in a relationship with someone who is always pointing back to Christ, where you pursue His will together, is one of life’s greatest blessings.
+I got to experience Christ’s love for His Church on a first-hand level that brought my relationship with God to life in a way it had never been before.
 If I know Who love is, it’s because I knew the best guy friend a girl could ask for.